 Additionally, Demise likes to do a charge attack on you, usually when you're trying to electrify your Master Sword or drink a potion.
 Bait an attack before you try to do one of those two things if it gets annoying for you.

-- The easy way: Raise your Master Sword skyward and charge it with electricity.
-Worked for Demise didn't it?
+- The Easy Way: Raise your Master Sword skyward and charge it with electricity.
+It worked for Demise, didn't it?
 Use the electrified sword to launch a Skyward Strike at Demise, which will leave him stunned and allow you to land several free shots.
 Two rounds of this should be enough to finish the fight.

 If you're having trouble in this part of the fight, feel free to quaff that bottle of Guardian Potion + I suggested you bring back in the Adventure Pouch section.